IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :PublicInstall
 +++++++++++++++++++++

 Setting an installation to public will remove the ability to restrict data files or datasets.
-This functionality of the Dataverse software will be disabled from your installation.
+This functionality of the Dataverse Software will be disabled from your installation.

 This is useful for specific cases where an installation's files are stored in public access.
-Because files stored this way do not obey the Dataverse software's file restrictions, users would still be able to access the files even when they're restricted.
+Because files stored this way do not obey the Dataverse Software's file restrictions, users would still be able to access the files even when they're restricted.
 In these cases it's best to use :PublicInstall to disable the feature altogether.

 ``curl -X PUT -d true http://localhost:8080/api/admin/settings/:PublicInstall``